Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Dr. Bhanu Prakash received his Ph.D. degree in Botany from Department of Botany, Banaras Hindu University, Varanasi, India.
-After completion his Ph.D. he has joined CSIR-Central Food Technological Research Institute, Mysore, Karnataka, where he served as a Scientist.
-Currently, he is an assistant professor in the Department of Botany, Institute of Science, Banaras Hindu University, Varanasi India.
+Dr. Bhanu Prakash received his Ph.D. degree in Botany from the Department of Botany, Banaras Hindu University, Varanasi, India.
+After completing his Ph.D., he has joined CSIR-Central Food Technological Research Institute, Mysore, Karnataka, where he served as a Scientist.
+Currently, he is an assistant professor in the Department of Botany, Institute of Science, Banaras Hindu University.
 His research is focused on the elucidation of antimicrobial, antioxidant, and functional properties of traditionally used aromatic plants and their mechanisms of action.
-He has more than eight years of research experience in the area of plant-based food preservatives and a national Patent based on the bioactive formulation of novel plant essential oils.
-Dr. Prakash is the author of over 60 publications (including nine book chapters) which have appeared in various well reputed National and International Journals.
+He teaches food and dairy microbiology, and herbal medicine to the undergraduate and post graduate students.
+He has more than ten years of research experience in the area of food science.
+He has edited a Book entitled “Functional and Preservative Properties of Phytochemicals”, by Elsevier.
+He has a national Patent and is the author of 70 publications (including 15 book chapters), which have appeared in leading international journals with high impact.

-Assistant Professor, Department of Botany, Institute of Science, Banaras Hindu University, Varanasi, India
+Assistant Professor, Department of Botany, Institute of Science, Banaras Hindu University, India

 Elsevier.com visitor survey